kyrie-edelweiss/edelweiss-archive/_pages/the-red-king-water-womb-world.md

 ***BDYCAM-FOOTAGE -- VAP 33-102 -- 11-06-1987 - LOGGED OUT OF SESSION***

 > *The woman jerks out of her seat and runs toward the nearest exit.
 There's still time left.
-Time left to warn them…*
+Time left to warn themâ€¦*